All Travel Europe Travel

 Visiting Thingvellir National Park

 We could have spent an entire day here really.
 What I also loved was as we got closer, we noticed before we even entered the main part of the park there were so many tiny cute car parks along the roadside where you could park up and enjoy the view.
-I don’t know what it was but the spaces for just eight or so cars marked out on the ground was incredibly cute I found!
+I don’t know what it was but the spaces for just eight or so cars marked out on the ground was incredibly cute!

-Finding Iceland’s Geysir hot springs
+Finding Iceland’s Geysir Hot Springs

 I didn’t really get many great photos at all!

-Being amazed by Iceland’s Gullfoss Falls
+Iceland’s Amazing Gullfoss Falls

 A friend of mine saw it a few years back and cried because it was so pretty – and honestly, I can’t blame her!
 It’s so easy to forget that our planet is home to such beautiful sites.
 As always, my photos don’t do it justice, but still.